 As a further bit, this choice isn't binding on your descendants for the Half-Elven side.
 In the contemporary setting, the Half-Elven (mostly Elrond and the Rivendell folks) can choose to "opt out" of the Elven immortality and afterlife and instead take the Gift of Man (death).
-Arwen eventually choose this path to marry Aragorn and eventually dies a mortal death.
+Arwen eventually chose this path to marry Aragorn and eventually dies a mortal death.

 Half Orcs exist, serving as spies or saboteurs for Saruman.
 Unpublished material described them as the offspring of orcs and humans reduced to an orc-like state.
 The Uruk-hai are also speculated to be bred by Saruman from orc-human matings.